aimilefth/6G_Versus_monitoring/README.md

 *   Docker installed and running.
 *   Docker Compose installed.

+### Configuration
+Before starting the stack, you can customize ports, image versions, and client behavior by editing the `.env` file located in the root of the project.
+This file is the central place for all configuration.

 ### Running the Stack
 To start all services (Prometheus, Grafana, and the three metric exporters), run the following command from the root of the project directory: